t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

     python search/search_with_filtering.py
     ```

 1. Check the search response.
-Now it contains only items from `Apparel` category with prices more than $30.
+Now it contains only items from the `Apparel` category with prices more than $30.

 ## Error handling